What is prostate cancer?

 Your risk of developing prostate cancer increases with age, but that doesn’t mean it’s a disease that only affects older men.

 In fact, your chances of getting prostate cancer can depend on:

 The older you are, the greater the risk.

 Prostate cancer is more common in black men, although we’re not entirely sure why.
 It also tends to develop at a younger age, and grows faster in black men than in any other group.

 While there are some things we’re proud to pass on in our families – book smarts, athletic abilities or a musical ear – some genes are less desirable.
 Certain genes, passed on from your parents (or other relatives), can affect your prostate cancer risk.
-If your father, brother, or son has had prostate cancer, you may be 2 or 3 times more likely to develop the disease yourself.
+If your father, brother or son had prostate cancer, you may be 2 or 3 times more likely to develop the disease yourself.

-What tests might my GP do?
+What tests might my doctor do?

 The first tests to check for prostate cancer are usually either a PSA test or a Digital Rectal Exam (DRE).
 Which tests you have will depend on your doctor’s guidance.